+Program admission requirements include the following:

-- 1. Completed application for graduate admission (An online application is accessible at the university website, www.apu.edu.) - 2.
-An ATS-accredited M.Div. degree or its educational equivalent, achieved with a grade-point average of at least 3.0 and verified by the submission of an official transcript (The educational equivalent of the M.Div. degree is understood to be a minimum of 90 semester units of graduate work in theology, distributed among biblical, theological, and ministerial studies.
-Transcripts of any other graduate study beyond the baccalaureate level must also be submitted.) - 3.
-Evidence of the active practice of ministry for at least three years subsequent to the M.Div. degree as well as current involvement in ministry (This evidence must include the written endorsement of the church or parachurch organization to which the applicant is accountable.) - 4.
-A 1,500-word written statement of the applicant's ministerial goals, including reference to personal history, ministerial experience, and recent theological reading - 5.
-Three letters of reference attesting to the applicant's personal character, academic ability, and ministerial skills - 6.
-A résumé - A personal interview with the director of the D.Min.
-Program and/or the D.Min.
-Committee - Applicants for whom English is a second language must demonstrate proficiency to work at the doctoral level by a score of 550 on the Test of English as a Foreign Language (TOEFL) and pass a test of written English.
-Students who have completed at least 48 units in an accredited English speaking program just prior to attending APU may be admitted without the TOEFL
+- A completed application for graduate admission (available from the Office of Graduate Admissions, the Office of the Doctor of Ministry, or online at www.apu.edu) - 2.
+An M.Div. from an ATS-accredited school or its educational equivalent, achieved with a grade-point average of at least 3.0 (on a 4.0 scale) and verified by the submission of an official transcript (Educational equivalent is evidenced by 90 semester units of theological study in course work commensurate with requirements by Haggard School of Theology for granting an M.Div.
+For more information on equivalency, contact the Office of the Doctor of Ministry.) - Transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all post-baccaleureate study - 4.
+Evidence of active practice in ministry leadership for at least three years after completion of the first theological degree and current involvement in ministry leadership (This must include a written letter of support for doctoral studies from the applicant's current ministry assignment.) - 5.
+A 1,500-word written statement that addresses ministerial and educational goals, personal spiritual and leadership journey, and recent theological reading (Please contact the Office of the Doctor of Ministry for details on completing this admission requirement.) - 6.
+Three letters of reference attesting to the applicant's personal character, academic ability, and ministerial skills (Forms are included with application materials.) - 7.
+A current résumé - 8.
+A personal interview with the program director may be required.

-9. Possession of or access to a computer is highly recommended for all students
+- 9. Applicants for whom English is a second language must demonstrate language aptitude for advanced studies at the doctoral level by a score of 550 on the Test of English as a Foreign Language (TOEFL) and pass a test of written English.
+Students who have completed at least 48 units in an accredited Englishspeaking program just prior to application may be admitted without the TOEFL. - 10.
+Availability of a computer with Internet access is highly recommended for all students.

-Graduate Center: Admissions Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000 USA
+Graduate Center: Admissions Azusa Pacific University

+Azusa, CA